Lucia, California: Remote region

 Before the completion of the coast highway, Wagon Cave was used as a resting point and overnight camp site for those traveling to and from the coast.
 Travelers on horseback switched to wagons stored there for the purpose of transporting goods to market and provisions home.
 From the Caves there was a 18 mile wagon road to Jolon.
 In 1878, Jolon had two grocers, a butcher, a blacksmith, a harness maker, a general merchandise store, post office, and Wells Fargo station.
-To get to the southern terminus of the Southern Pacific Railroad at Soledad, travelers could take their wagons or ride a stage 37 miles north.
+When the Southern Pacific Railroad was extended in 1886 to Soledad, travelers could then ride their wagons or a stage 37 miles north.
 The families brought back supplies necessary to sustain their remote lives.

 William Randolph Hearst developed an interest in acquiring more land to add to the ranch his father George Hearst had purchased, but Harlen refused to sell.

 Lucia Lodge

 The lodge was built in the 1930s by Forest Delamater who leased the land from Wilber Harlan.
 In 1936, the Lucia Post Office reopened at the newly constructed Lucia Lodge but subsequently closed again in 1938.
 In 1937, the Lucia store opened coinciding with the opening of Big Sur Coast Highway.
 Lucia also had a gas station as well.

-Delamater operated the lodge until his death.
-His wife continued until Lulu Harlan and her husband Marion took over in 1964.
-In 1970, their nephew John became manager for the next decade, and then his sons Kenneth and Keith took over.
-Another nephew, Kenneth James, currently runs the lodge.
-The lodge was built with local redwood lumber.

 The Lucia Lodge consists of ten cabins situated on a 300-foot cliff overlooking the Pacific Ocean.
-The fifth generation Harlan descendants still operate the cabins.
+Fifth-generation Harlan descendants still operate the cabins.
 The Honeymoon Cabin (Unit 10) has exceptionally good views.
 The rooms do not have televisions or telephones.
 It is rumored that the lodge is haunted.
 Lucia Lodge included a general store and a restaurant facing the ocean that served lunch and dinner year round and breakfast only in the summer.
-Both were heavily damaged by a fire in August 2021.
+The restaurant and store were destroyed by a fire in August 2021.
 The cabins located 100 yards north of the restaurant were not damaged.
+As of mid-2025, the cabins are being rented by highway construction workers.